SenudaJayalath/Eth-Gas-Monitor/README.md

 ## Problem Statement and Solution

 We need to pay a service fee called gas fees when doing transactions on Ethereum.
 The price of gas is very volatile and depends on the current network usage.
-Therefore, it is really important to be able to get to know the current gas price and compare with historical prices in order to reduce cost of running operation on Ethereum.
+Therefore, it is really important to be able to get to know the current gas price and compare with historical prices in order to reduce the cost of running operation on Ethereum.

 This application uses Gas Tracker APIs offered by Etherscan to periodically get gas prices and stores them in a database.
 This API can be used to get current gas fees or any historical gas fees requested by the user.

+NOTE: All the gas prices are returned in **Gwei**

 ### Endpoints